When it all started

 But it all started almost decade before with a small, smart company called Astrotech, one of the very first online astronomy e-commerce for expert amateurs ever.
 A successful intuition which paved the way to today’s Officina Stellare.

-From specifications drafting to final acceptance tests, OS guarantees maximum efficiency of the supply chain and high risk management facilities.
+Combining top-level technical-scientific skills in very different areas with flexibility and time-to-market actions, is one of the most significant and specific strengths of Officina Stellare.
+From specifications drafting to final acceptance tests, OS guarantees maximum efficiency of the supply chain and risks management.

-Thanks to the high quality of its products, Officina Stellare has grown rapidly in recent years, generating its revenues in the Scientific Research, Earth Observation, Aerospace, Laser Communication, SSA/SST and Defense sectors
+Officina Stellare has grown rapidly in recent years, generating its revenues in the Scientific Research, Earth Observation, Aerospace, Laser Communication, SSA/SST and Defense sectors.

 Never a name was more appropriate...